-Mr. Senk, a director since 2004, has served as President of Anthropologie, Inc. since April 1994.
+Mr. Senk, a director since 2004, has served as Chief Executive Officer since May 2007, and prior to that, as President of Anthropologie, Inc. since April 1994 through May of 2007.
 Mr. Senk was named Executive Vice President of Urban Outfitters, Inc. in May 2002, and assumed responsibility for the Company's Free People division in May 2003.
-The Board of Directors, at the Chairman's recommendation, is expected to elect Mr. Senk to a newly created position of Chief Executive Officer at its regularly scheduled Board Meeting on May 22, 2007.
-If elected, Mr. Senk would oversee each of the three existing brands and the corporate shared services functions.
 Prior to joining the Company, Mr. Senk was Senior Vice President and General Merchandise Manager of Williams-Sonoma, Inc. and Chief Executive of the Habitat International Merchandise and Marketing Group in London, England.
 Mr. Senk began his retail career at Bloomingdale's, where he served in a variety of roles including Managing Director of Bloomingdale's By Mail.
-Mr. Senk serves as a director of MD Beauty, Inc. and Bare Escentuals.
+Mr. Senk serves as a member of the Board of Directors for Bare Escentuals, Inc. and Tory Burch, Inc.